codynichoson/RockPaperScissorsRobot/README.md

 sudo make install
 sudo modprobe pcan
 ```
-3. Download, build, and install this package into the `src` directory of a `catkin_ws`
+3. Download this package into `catkin_ws/src` directory and run `catkin_make` to build and install.
+4. Source the `catkin_ws` by running `source devel/setup.bash`.

+### Hardware Setup
+1. Plug the power/CAN connector into the Allegro hand.
+2. Plus the USB/PEAK-CAN connector into your computer.
+3. Turn the hand on using the toggle switch on the side.
+You should hear an audible beep and see the red light flash.